 We’d always suggest purchasing your bow from a large online retailer with an exceptional track record in customer service, that way, no matter what the manufacturer warranty is you can always return to the retailer if you have any concerns.

 The ‘Sage killer’ or ‘Sage v2’ designed by the same people (but not sold by the same company) who made the widely sold and sought after Samick Sage the Spyder lives upto the name, it’s lighter, more polished and has slightly better build quality than the Sage.
-A good looking bow with a wide range of draw weights and 2 different AMO lengths available, a very affordable price point and limbs that can be interchanged with those from the Samick Sage and Samick Journey.
+A good looking bow with a wide range of draw weights and 2 different AMO lengths available (normal or XL 64"), a very affordable price point and limbs that can be interchanged with those from the Samick Sage and Samick Journey.
 There isn’t much to not like about this bow with the exception of the fact that you can’t assemble or take it down without the supplied tool.

 The Sage is an excellent bow, not just for the price, but and excellent bow overall.
 If 62” AMO is not long enough for you simply switch up to the Samick Journey which is the same bow but with longer 64” AMO limbs to give a longer draw.
 The Sage will shoot as well as bows in higher price brackets and looks great and has the added bonus that you can put it up and take it down without any tools.
 For beginners this bow comes in a wide range of draw weights (we always recommended to go low end on your draw weight for your first bow) which should be easily upgradeable by changing limbs which will be widely available due to the popularity of the bow over the last few years.